ProgrammerNomad/likha/docs/index.md

 ### NPM Packages

-All packages are available on npm under the `@nomadprogrammer` scope:
+All packages are available on npm under the `@likhaeditor` scope:

 | Package | npm | Description | Status |
 |---------|-----|-------------|--------|